How I Met the Mermaids (from the book)

 Corinne told me what I now needed to do.
 And it worked like a charm.

-Then wherever I was, a note would either show up at the reception desk of my hotel, or be slipped under my door, telling me the whereabouts and time to show up.
+Then wherever I was, a note would either show up at the reception desk of my hotel, or be slipped under my door, telling me the whereabouts and time to drop by.
 I would go and voilà!
 There would be a new mermaid, either making me an incredible meal, or opening a can of SpaghettiOs.
 I have no idea how they found out where I was staying, or how the note to me got delivered.
 It just happened.

 Like I said, all of this sounds like a fairy tale — or a big fat joke — but I’m not kidding, nor am I inventing a new fable.
 This is how it went.